fernperezg97/InnSync-Communications/README.md

 ---
 **The Quick Rundown of How to Run this Program:**

-To run the InnSync Communications System, follow these steps:

 1. Clone the repository to your local machine.
 2. Navigate to the project directory in your terminal.
 3. Install the necessary dependencies by running `npm install`.